bclemenzi/sans-server-plugin/README.md

 ---------------
  * @AWSLambda
   * Used to identify class files used for Java-based Lambda functions
-  * @AwsLambda(name="View User", desc="Function to view a given user record", handlerMethod="handleRequest")
+  * @AwsLambda(name="ViewUser", desc="Function to view a given user record", handlerMethod="handleRequest")

  * @AwsLambdaWithGateway - COMING SOON
   * Used to identify class files used for Java-based Lambda functions with an API Gateway
-  * @AwsLambdaWithGateway(name="Authenticate User", desc="Custom authentication service", handlerMethod="handleRequest", resourceName="Login", resourcePath="/login", method=AwsLambdaWithGateway.MethodTypes.POST, authorization=AwsLambdaWithGateway.AuthorizationTypes.OPEN, keyRequired=false, enableCORS=true)
+  * @AwsLambdaWithGateway(name="AuthenticateUser", desc="Custom authentication service", handlerMethod="handleRequest", resourceName="Login", method=AwsLambdaWithGateway.MethodTypes.POST, authorization=AwsLambdaWithGateway.AuthorizationTypes.OPEN, keyRequired=false, enableCORS=true)

 Getting started with the Maven Plugin
 ---------------